qorg11/kill9/emacs/Practical_Work_In_Emacs/lisp.md

 Configuring SLIME:

-Add this to your .emacs.d/init.el or .emacs
+Add this to your config file
 ```
 (load (expand-file-name "~/quicklisp/slime-helper.el")) ;; If you're using quicklisp
 (setq inferior-lisp-program "your-lisp-implementation") ;; Probably Clozure CL or SBCL